 When the tomato sauce is done, transfer it to a large mixing bowl.
 Transfer about 1/3 of the tomato sauce to a smaller mixing bowl.
 When the tomato sauce has cooled to room temperature, add the eggs to the remaining 2/3 of sauce and mix well to combine.
 Be sure to let the sauce cool before adding the eggs -- we are not trying to make tomato egg drop soup here!

 Cover the bottom of a small 8-inch by an 11-inch rectangular baking dish with a thin layer of the eggless tomato sauce, then cover that layer of sauce with a horizontal layer of fried eggplant slices (use your biggest slices for this first layer -- they can overlap a bit).
-Cover the eggplants with a layer of egg-tomato sauce, then a generous sprinkling of grated Parmigiano-Reggiano, a sprinkling of chopped basil (if using), then pieces of mozzarella, distributed evenly.
+Cover the eggplants with a layer of egg-tomato sauce, then a generous sprinkling of grated Parmigiano-Reggiano, a sprinkling of chopped basil (if using), then pieces of mozzarella (you can tear off pieces with your hands for this), distributed evenly.
 Cover the mozzarella with another layer of eggplant, then egg-tomato sauce, Parmigiano, basil, mozzarella, and another layer of eggplant.
 Repeat until ingredients are used up.
 The top layer should be a layer of the eggless tomato sauce, topped with a final sprinkling of grated Parmigiano (if you prefer a cheesier topping, you can also sprinkle some mozzarella pieces on top.
 (If you wind up with extra (eggless) tomato sauce and fried eggplant, use it to make Pasta alla Norma.)

 Bake for 30 minutes; the cheese on top should be melted and golden brown.